nerdocs/conjunto/docs/usage/installation.md

 ### Middleware & Context processor

-For the settings to be applied, you have to add conjunto's middlewares, context processors, and `django-web-component`'s templatetags as builtins:
+For the settings to be applied, you have to add conjunto's middlewares, and context processors:

 ```python